itornaza/sdc-vehicle-detection/README.md

 * Combine and normalize the features
 * Split the dataset into training and test sets

-All the functions that are related to digital image processing, transformations and vehicle detection are located in the `dip` class found in the `./src/dip.py` file.
+Note that all the functions that are related to digital image processing, transformations and vehicle detection are located in the `dip` class found in the `./src/dip.py` file.

+The features normalization can be visualized in the following figure
+![alt text][image17]

 ### Histogram of Oriented Gradients (HOG)